Current Projects

 Food Security Impacts of Industrial Crop Expansion in Sub-Sahara Africa (FICESSA) |

-FICESSA aims to provide clear empirical evidence of how industrial crops compete for land with food crops in Sub-Sahara Africa, and the mechanisms through which such land use changes affect food security.
-We study food security outcomes across different industrial crops (sugarcane, jatropha, cotton, tobacco), modes of productions (large plantations, smallholders, outgrowers), spatial (local, national, regional), temporal scales (historical analysis, scenario modeling) and areas of Africa (Ghana, Malawi, Mozambique, using various analytical approaches.
+The project aimed to provide clear empirical evidence of how industrial crops compete for land with food crops in Sub-Sahara Africa, and the mechanisms through which such land use changes affect food security.
+The main focus was on food security outcomes across different industrial crops (sugarcane, jatropha, cotton, tobacco), modes of productions (large plantations, smallholders, outgrowers), spatial scales (local, national, regional), temporal scales (historical analysis, scenario modeling) and areas of Sub-Saharan Africa (Ghana, Malawi, Mozambique, using various analytical approaches.

 |